Bayesian Functional Generalized Additive Models with Sparsely Observed Covariates: An MCMC algorithm for fitting FGAM

 We now describe an MCMC algorithm for fitting FGAM.
 We will use a Metropolis-within-Gibbs sampler.
 The conjugate priors used for the spline coefficients and the variance components (excluding the smoothing parameters) in our hierarchical model allow for closed-form expressions for those parameters' full conditional distributions.
 Since their derivations are quite standard, we omit the details until Appendix A and focus in this section on the more complicated updates for the smoothing parameters and principal component scores.

 To understand what is being updated and in what order, we start by providing pseudocode outlining the updates made by our MCMC algorithm to sample the posterior of model \eqref{fullmodel}.
-Details of how the updates are done will be provided subsequently.
-This pseudocode also applies to our variational Bayes algorithm developed in the next section; the change being that instead of parameters being updated by randomly drawing from posterior distributions, they are deterministic updates of hyperparameters and moments of optimal densities.
+Details of how the updates are done will be provided subsequently.\linelabel{editor:1}This pseudocode also applies to our variational Bayes algorithm developed in the next section; the change being that instead of parameters being updated by randomly drawing from a distribution that converges in the limit to the true posterior distribution (subject to regularity conditions), they are deterministic updates of hyperparameters and moments of optimal densities.
 The pseudocode is given in Algorithm \ref{pseudocode}.

 The updates for $\lambda_x$ and $\lambda_t$ require special attention because of the non-conjugality of their full conditional distributions.
 To see this, we have